crosswalk-project/crosswalk-website/documentation/16-Embedding_Crosswalk.md

 ### Set up the host and target

-Before you use the embedding API, ensure that you have set up your host environment for Android development ([Windows](#documentation/getting_started/windows_host_setup), [Linux](#documentation/getting_started/linux_host_setup)).
+Before you use the embedding API, ensure that you have [set up your host environment for Android development](#documentation/getting_started/linux_host_setup).

 You will also need to set up an Android target to deploy the application to, as described on the [Android target setup](#documentation/getting_started/android_target_setup) page.

-As this tutorial uses ADT, ensure that you have [installed the necessary ADT components](http://developer.android.com/tools/sdk/eclipse-adt.html) to make it available on your host.
+As this tutorial uses ADT, ensure that you have [installed the necessary ADT components](http://developer.android.com/tools/sdk/eclipse-adt.html) for your host.

 ### Download the Crosswalk webview bundle

-On the host (where you're writing the code), download the Crosswalk webview bundle.
+On the host (the machine you're writing the code), download the Crosswalk webview bundle.
 This contains the libraries and supporting tools for embedding Crosswalk in an application.

-For example, to get the latest beta Crosswalk webview for x86 architecture (the webview is architecture-specific):
+For example, to get the latest beta Crosswalk webview for x86 architecture (at the time of writing, there are no stable releases of the webview):

     $ wget https://download.01.org/crosswalk/releases/crosswalk/android/beta/${XWALK-BETA-ANDROID-X86}/x86/crosswalk-cordova-${XWALK-BETA-ANDROID-X86}-x86.zip

-(At the time of writing, there are no stable releases of the Crosswalk webview bundle.)
+Note that the webview is architecture specific, so you will need a different package if you are deploying to ARM.
+See [this page](#documentation/downloads) for a complete list of downloads.

 Unzip the downloaded `.zip` file.

-See [this page](#documentation/downloads) for a complete list of downloads.

 ### Import the Crosswalk webview project into ADT

-The next step is to create a project in ADT from the unpacked Crosswalk webview bundle.
+The next step is to create a project in ADT by importing the unpacked Crosswalk webview bundle.
 Your own application projects can then reference this project to build against the Crosswalk embedding API.

 To set up this project: